-Sky chart of Canis Minor from your location
+Sky Chart of Canis Minor Constellation

 Here we provide a simplified sky chart of the Canis Minor constellation.
 Alternatively it is possible to locate Canis Minor in the night sky using our Online Interactive Planetarium.

-Visibility of Canis Minor from your location
+Visibility of Canis Minor Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

-Top bright stars in Canis Minor
+Bright Stars in Canis Minor Constellation